spacebudz/lucid/docs/docs/getting-started/create-wallet.md

 console.log(privateKey);
 ```

-Now we select a private key wallet for our Lucid instance:
+Now we select a private key wallet with our Lucid instance:

 ```js
 lucid.selectWalletFromPrivateKey(privateKey);